Thomas Eboli: Early life

-Born in Scisciano, in the Province of Naples, Italy, to Louis Eboli and Madalena Maddalone, Eboli stood 5'10, weighed 165 pounds, and had a tattoo on his right arm.
+Eboli was born as Tommaso Eboli in Scisciano, in the Province of Naples, Italy, to Louis Eboli and Madalena Maddalone.
 Eboli was the brother of Genovese crime family capo Pasquale "Patty Ryan" Eboli.
 To hide his Italian heritage, Eboli adapted the nickname "Tommy Ryan" from professional boxer Tommy Ryan.
 Eboli became a U.S. citizen on August 27, 1960.

 Eboli was married to Anna Ariola from Melrose Park, Illinois.
 Their children were Thomas Eboli Jr. and Chicago Outfit mobster Louis "The Mooch" Eboli.
 "The Mooch" died in 1987 from cancer at the age of 52.

 After separating from Ariola, Eboli entered a relationship with Mary Perello.
-She bore him two daughters, Madelena and Mary, and a son Saverio.
+They had two daughters, Madelena and Mary, and a son Saverio.
 Eboli also had 2 daughters Roseann and JoAnne from when he was together with Helen Neggie of Jackson Heights.
 Eboli and his third family lived in a high rise apartment building in Fort Lee, New Jersey that overlooked the Hudson River.
 However, just before his death, Eboli had purchased a home in Fair Lawn, New Jersey.

 As a young man, Eboli worked as a professional boxer.
 In the early 1920s, during Prohibition, Eboli became a bootlegger for future crime boss Lucky Luciano.
 By the early 1930s, Eboli had become the personal bodyguard for Luciano's underboss, Vito "Don Vito" Genovese.
 Some sources claim that Eboli committed as many as 20 murders for the Genovese family.

 In 1933, Eboli was arrested on six counts of illegal gambling and disorderly conduct.